gkuling/project_team/README.md

 These only use model states and does not ever save and load a whole model.
 If you model doesn't have 'items' attribute, then you saved in wrong.

-Resave it as a model state and then laod it.
+Resave it as a model state and then load it.